simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 ### Data interoperability
 It's possible to import your Google Analytics data directly into Simple Analytics, so you won't lose any historical data by switching to Simple Analytics.
 It's also easy to export your data from Simple Analytics by using the API.
-In addition, there are multiple integrations with dashboarding tools like powerbi and Google Data Studio
+In addition, there are multiple integrations with dashboarding tools like Power Bi and Google Data Studio.

 ### Costs
 Simple Analytics has two plans.
 The Starter plan and the Business plan.